ilya-zlobintsev/LACT/docs/CONFIG.md

         - 0
         - 1

+    ## Min/Max clock and voltage settings.
+On Nvidia, min and max values always have to be set together.
     # Minimum GPU clockspeed in MHz.
-Applicable to AMD and Intel.
     min_core_clock: 300
     # Minimum VRAM clockspeed in MHz.
-Applicable to AMD only.
     min_memory_clock: 500
     # Minimum GPU voltage in mV.
 Applicable to AMD only.
     min_voltage: 900
     # Maximum GPU clockspeed in MHz.
-Applicable to AMD and Intel.
     max_core_clock: 1630
     # Maximum VRAM clockspeed in MHz.
-Applicable to AMD only.
     max_memory_clock: 800
     # Maximum GPU voltage in mV.
+Applicable to Vega and earlier AMD GPUs.
     max_voltage: 1200
     # Voltage offset value in mV for RDNA and newer AMD GPUs.
     voltage_offset: 0